Community Life and Diversity

-The Gay-Straight Alliance (G.S.A.), open to all students, is dedicated to creating a safe environment for all at Chapin.
-The club raises awareness about the discrimination suffered by gay youth and seeks ensure that no one feels discriminated against.
-Past events have included the Day Without Art, Ally Week, the National Day of Silence and the AIDS Walk.
-Discussions cover current issues in the media as well as topics of interest within our own community.
+The Gender and Sexuality Alliance (G.S.A.), open to all U.S. students, is dedicated to creating a safe environment for all at Chapin.
+The club raises awareness about discrimination experienced by LGBTQ+ youth and action to create change.
+Past annual events include National Day of Silence and Night of Noise.
+Club discussions cover current issues in the media as well as topics of interest within our own community.

 Community Life and Diversity for Alumnae, Board of Trustees and Parents

 An outgrowth of the student Cultural Awareness Programs (C.A.P.), this alumnae group meets to discuss diversity-related issues at Chapin.
-Alumnae C.A.P. also connects alumnae to current students for mentoring, internships, summer jobs and other opportunities, with a special emphasis on connecting alumnae of color with current students of color.
-For more information or to join the group, contact the Alumnae Office at 212.744.5007 or email firstname.lastname@example.org.
+Alumnae C.A.P. also connects alumnae to current students for mentoring, internships, summer jobs and other opportunities, with a special emphasis on connecting alumnae of color and/or LGBTQ+ alumnae with current students.
+For more information or to join the group, contact the Alumnae Office at 212.744.5007 or email email@example.com.